antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 In this case, the tester signed up to a cloud service provider giving them a large pool of IP addresses to use as proxies.

+>[!NOTE]
-> **NOTE** : Proxies are the "middlemen" for internet traffic.
+>Proxies are the "middlemen" for internet traffic.
 Requests go through them rather than straight to the website or server on your behalf.
 Attackers use this as this keeps them hidden.

 ---